sunny0826/kubecm/docs/en-us/cli/kubecm_add.md

 ### Options

 ```
+      --context-name string        override context name when add kubeconfig context, when context-name is set, context-prefix and context-template parameters will be ignored
       --context-prefix string      add a prefix before context name
       --context-template strings   define the attributes used for composing the context name, available values: filename, user, cluster, context, namespace (default [context])
   -c, --cover                      overwrite local kubeconfig files